Sumanth05G/Simple-Scalar-Processor-Simulation/Simple Scalar Processor/README.md

 To compile and run the code, follow these steps:

-1. Navigate to the `CS22B073_CS22B070_LAB8` directory in your terminal.
+1. Navigate to the directory containig above files in your terminal.

 2. Run the following command to compile the code: